plating, anodizing, & finishing Q&As since 1989

 Commodity Manager - Cleveland, Ohio, USA

-The black color is an important issue, not because of the cost of the dye, but because saturated colors like black require a substantial anodizing thickness.
-While 0.0002" thickness might be fine for corrosion resistance indoors for clear anodizing or pastel colors, you probably need something like 0.0005" thickness for a good robust black.
-One OEM I know of spec'd 0.0006" minimum for their black equipment.
+The black color is an important issue by the way, not because of the cost of the dye but, strangely, because time is money.
+Saturated colors, especially black, require substantial anodizing thickness so enough dye can be absorbed for good saturation.
+Required anodizing time is proportional to thickness, and production rate is inversely proportional to time.
+While 0.0002" thickness might be fine for corrosion resistance indoors for clear anodizing or light colors, you probably need about 0.0005" thickness for a good robust black.
+One OEM I know of specifies 0.0006" minimum for their black equipment.

 Regards,